caparrov/test-github-page/resources/performance-bounds.md

 flops/cycle.
 That is, even ignoring stall effects, memory time, and overlap (these effects are explained later), the maximum achievable performance is 0.301 (out of the 2 flops/cycle provided by the platform) due to the issue and latency effects of the floating-point computations.
-We represent this bound as a horizontal roof at P = 0.301 flops/cycle.
+We represent this bound as a horizontal roof at P = 0.301 labeled as 'latency'. flops/cycle.